tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

     root=/dev/sda1                                                # /dev node
     root=LABEL=CorsairF80                                         # label
     root=UUID=ea1c4959-406c-45d0-a144-912f4e86b207                # UUID
+    root=PARTUUID=14420948-2cea-4de7-b042-40f67c618660            # GPT partition UUID
     root=/dev/disk/by-path/pci-0000:00:1f.2-scsi-0:0:0:0-part1    # udev symlink (requires the udev hook) root=801                                                      # hex-encoded major/minor number

  break
-    If break or break=premount is specified, init pauses the boot process (after loading hooks, but before mounting the root filesystem) and launches an interactive shell which can be used for troubleshooting purposes.
+    If break or break=premount is specified, init pauses the boot process (after loading hooks, but before mounting the root file system) and launches an interactive shell which can be used for troubleshooting purposes.
 This shell can be launched after the root has been mounted by specifying break=postmount.
 Normal boot continues after exiting from the shell.

  disablehooks
     Disable hooks at runtime by adding disablehooks=hook1{,hook2,...}.
     For example:

         disablehooks=resume

  earlymodules
     Alter the order in which modules are loaded by specifying modules to load early via earlymodules=mod1{,mod2,...}.
 (This may be used, for example, to ensure the correct ordering of multiple network interfaces.)

  rootdelay=N
     Pause for N seconds before mounting the root file system by appending rootdelay.
 (This may be used, for example, if booting from a USB hard drive that takes longer to initialize.)